AbigalChulchill/Crypto-Account-Data/README.md

 Download the index.php script and put it in a folder on your machine where you want to run it.

-Open a terminal / shell window and CD to the directory where you want to run the script.
+Open a terminal / shell window and CD to the directory where you put the script.

 $ cd /Users/mac/Desktop/folder/